AverageAl/project1/README.md

 6: Whole project on repository with good branching

-7: Consistent code styling (using CSS, SLDS, HTML, VisualForce)
+7: Cloud site has uniform styling (using CSS, SLDS, HTML, VisualForce)

-8: Cloud site has uniform styling

-9: Live demo includes
+8: Live demo includes
   (1) clone the master branch of your repo;
   (2) push the customization to a fresh org